Migration to Splunk add-on for Palo Alto Networks¶

 There are 2 possible migration considerations regarding the Splunk add-on for Palo Alto Networks:

-• You might have issues and cause potential data loss if you need to rollback the add-on.
+- You may have issues and cause potential data loss if you need to rollback the add-on.

 To ingest syslog data without any loss, you must first configure syslog input for the Splunk-supported add-on for Palo Alto Networks and only then disable the Palo Alto-supported add-on.